Introduction

 Instead of maintaining external databases or sync tools, everything stays inside Webflow CMS.

-Each feed can then power its own automation or application.
+Each feed can power its own automation or application.

 Conclusion